Updated May, 2018

 By exploring we learn how another person perceives a situation.
 We ask questions like: "What happened?
 What caused it to happen?
 What did you learn from the experience?"
 By exploring, we show confidence in the young person’s capabilities to master situations and gain understanding.

-Rescuers are people who step in to take care of things for others.
+Rescuers are those who step in to take care of things for others.
 We often rescue the younger person from management situations rather than allowing them to experience the consequences of their decisions.
 There is a prevailing belief that we develop good managers by explaining things to them.
 However, we are truly effective if we help them develop useful explanations for themselves.
 If we play the rescuer role, we send the younger generation into future business situations without the management tools necessary to effectively compete.

 People feel encouraged when we invite participation and contributions rather than directing and demanding compliance.
 When people are encouraged to contribute, they are generally willing, cooperative, and responsive.
 When we encourage people to explore possibilities, we help them develop positive attitudes toward learning from experiences, and even from failures.